WV Press Interview: WVU President Gee - Where have the students gone? - West Virginia Press Association

 “We need to meet this new generation of students where they are.
 We also need to ensure that when our students arrive on campus, we keep them on campus.
 I want every student to feel they are an indispensable part of this University – that their contributions matter and make us better.”

-These incoming freshmen, Gee said, have different life experiences than previous generations.
+These incoming freshmen, Gee said, have different life experiences than preview generations.
 They have experienced a pandemic, the related lockdown, active shooter drills, and other challenges.

 In terms of dealing with students, Gee said WVU will view student life and academic life as one in the same, noting the university’s Project 168 – the number of hours (24/7) that WVU has each week with each student.
 “At West Virginia University, what a student learns outside of the classroom is just as important as what they learn during class.
 Project 168 is a way to formally recognize this and provide a credential for extracurricular effort.
 The self-paced, co-curricular experience offers a minimum of 50 opportunities to engage in 10 content areas.”

-Note: Editor’s note: This is the third and final in a series of articles from a WV Press Association interview with WVU President Gordon Gee on the state of West Virginia University.
-See article one and article two here.